hadim/docker-omero/README.md

 make runserver
 ```

-If you want to launch OMERO.web in development mode you use the following commands :
+If you want to launch OMERO.web in development mode you can use the following commands :

 ```sh
 export OMERO_WEB_DEVELOPMENT=yes